-Ashaya Robinson is Creative Producer on the Friends at Workshop team and has had the privilege of working with artists, education and brand clients.
+Ashaya Robinson is Creative Producer on The Work team and has had the privilege of working with artists, education and brand clients.
 Ashaya grew up in Atlanta, Georgia where her love for the arts and storytelling first began when she was a performer.
 She studied film at Howard University in Washington, DC while simultaneously performing and producing live shows for other artists.
 After graduating from Howard, Ashaya decided to make the move out west to Los Angeles where she produced intimate showcases before beginning work at the artist management firm, Atom Factory.
 In 2016 Ashaya joined the team at Friends at Work where she has the incredible opportunity to help produce and tell amazing stories every day.

-Natasha Belikove is the manager of digital media and artist marketing on the Friends At Work artist marketing team.
+Natasha Belikove is the Manager of Digital Media and Artist Marketing on the Friends At Work artist marketing team.
 A Maryland native and Los Angeles transplant, Natasha graduated from Syracuse University with a BFA in Art Photography.
 She first fell in love with the art after receiving a Pentax Program Plus film camera from her mother for her 14th birthday.
 Part of the Internet generation, she was exposed to social media for personal use at a young age and was a self-proclaimed “Myspace master” by the age of 13.
-She has previously worked for Special Olympics, Syracuse Chiefs (former Nationals AAA), and entertainment advertising company Trailer Park.
+She has previously worked for Special Olympics, Syracuse Chiefs (former Nationals AAA, current Mets AAA), and entertainment advertising company Trailer Park.
 Today, she combines her innate creative and social media intuition working with and photographing FAW artists.
-Beyond her passion for photography and social media, she loves dogs, traveling, fighting the patriarchy and buffalo wings from Wings Over Syracuse.
+Beyond her passion for photography and social media, she loves sushi, traveling, fighting the patriarchy, and buffalo wings from Wings Over Syracuse.